Opinion | Republicans know exactly how to handle the fanatics in their party

 But the story is rather more complicated.
 The question of how to deal with extremists in their ranks is something every party confronts from time to time, but it’s particularly pressing for Republicans, and has been for decades.
-You could argue that they’ve never been able to figure out how to handle it — or instead, you could look at episodes like this one and say they’ve figured it out just perfectly.
+You could argue that they’ve never been able to figure out how to handle it — or instead, you could look at episodes such as this one and say they’ve figured it out just perfectly.

-In this case, it involves Rep. Marjorie Taylor Greene (R-Ga.) and her sidekick in zealotry, Rep. Paul Gosar (R-Ariz.), a figure so repellent his own siblings regularly warn against returning him to Congress.
-The two appeared at a conference organized by Nick Fuentes, a notorious white supremacist who’s so extreme he was even banned from a pro-Trump social media site.
+In this case, it involves Rep. Marjorie Taylor Greene (R-Ga.) and her sidekick in zealotry, Rep. Paul A. Gosar (R-Ariz.), a figure so repellent his own siblings regularly warn against returning him to Congress.
+The two appeared at a conference organized by Nicholas Fuentes, a notorious white supremacist who’s so extreme he was even banned from a pro-Trump social media site.

-The problem figures like Greene, Gosar, or Rep. Lauren Boebert (R-Colo.) pose for their party isn’t just their views, it’s that their entire political project is built on provocation.
+The problem figures such as Greene, Gosar, or Rep. Lauren Boebert (R-Colo.) pose for their party isn’t just their views, it’s that their entire political project is built on provocation.
 They couldn’t care less about lawmaking; they’re basically social media trolls who happen to have offices in the Capitol.
 Getting attention is what they do, which means party leaders will have to keep answering for them.

 There’s a long history of the Republican Party moving forward and back when it comes to extremism, with the issue never completely settled.
 The nature of that extremism doesn’t change much: It’s usually some combination of conspiracy theorizing and white racial backlash.

-For instance, in the 1950s and 1960s, conservatives struggled with what to do about the John Birch Society, a group of right-wing radicals who believed (among other things) that Dwight Eisenhower was a communist agent.
+For instance, in the 1950s and 1960s, conservatives struggled with what to do about the John Birch Society, a group of right-wing radicals who believed (among other things) that Dwight D. Eisenhower was a communist agent.
 The truncated story people remember is that William F. Buckley denounced the Birchers from the pages of the National Review, thereby purging them from the movement and restoring sanity to the GOP.

 The truth was much more complicated; Buckley, Barry Goldwater, and other conservative leaders spent years accommodating the Birchers before finally breaking with them.
 As they are today, Republicans acted when they decided the support they drew from their own side’s radicals was outweighed by the cost those radicals imposed.